 The tensile strength of a SRAM PC-7 is about 2500 ft lbs and only come in 1/8 inch (and pimp gold); all other MSR SRAM chains (including the PC-58) are around 2023 ft lbs.
 The KMC Kool chains rate at 2860 ft lbs and come in both 3/32 and 1/8inch.
 The KMC Z chains (with an H in the model number) also come in both sizes (i.e. the 3/32 Z610H; my choice of chain), rate at 2640 ft lbs and are a bit lighter than the Kool chains.
 KMC ranks most if their MSR chains at 2314 ft LBS; I have not seen and published data for Shimano chains.

 So what chain should you buy?
-There is a plethora of 1/8 inch chains out there; one of the favorites is the SRAM PC-7 (on the other hand there has been considerable anecdotal information that the SRAM PC-1 (1/8) chain is of low grade and should be avoided). .
+There is a plethora of 1/8 inch chains out there; one of the favorites is the SRAM PC-7.
+On the other hand there has been considerable anecdotal information on the SRAM PC-1 (1/8) chain; the nickel plated version seems to hold up well but the non-plated version does not hold up well and should be avoided.
 KMC also makes a line of 1/8 inch (or 3/16 inch if you dare) and 3/32 SS chains.
 They come in various weights and strengths so you pay your money and make your choice.
 As far as MSR 3/32 chains go SRAM PC-58 seem to be popular with the anti-Shimano crowd as are the KMC chains.
-Shimano wise any of the better 7/8 speed HG or IG chains will work; The 9 speed and especially the new 10 speed chains may not work with some BMX cogs and SS chainrings.
+Shimano wise any of the better 7/8 speed HG or IG chains will work; The 9-10 speed chains may not work with some 3/32 cogs and chainrings.
+As elluded to before, they are slightly smaller than 3/32" @ 11/128".

 As a final caveat there is the question of longevity aka "streaching".
 Regardless of what you hear, all chains get longer with use (I'd call that stretching).
 There are so many factors that go into this "lengthening", that it's futile to try and rank one chain over another.
 Just try and keep your chain clean and lubricated and when it has stretches 3/32" over a foot, replace it.